Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 - 5.0 Risk Assessment

-A risk assessment is a standard process undertaken at the commencement of a matter, and is used to inform SCS of actual or perceived risks which are present or likely to arise, in a particular matter.
+A risk assessment is a standard process undertaken at the commencement of a matter, and is used to inform SCS of actual or perceived risks which are present or likely to arise.

 Risk assessment is an ongoing process required in complaint and allegation procedures and investigations.